 If the Mark as priority option is checked, the post will be saved with.
 The next time a user loads your website (and with it, Beamer), if that user has access to this priority post, the Beamer panel will open automatically to show this post.
 This behavior will only take place the first time, so once a user has seen the post, the panel will not open again automatically (unless a newer priority post is created);

 With hidden comments, you can allow your users to send you feedback by commenting on a post.
 These comments are ‘hidden’ since users won’t be able to see others’ comments, while you will be able to see them all.

 When creating a post, check the Hidden comments option to enable the comment input below the post shown to users in the Beamer panel.

 With reactions, users have a quick and simple way to provide feedback to your posts.
 With three emoji-shaped buttons, your users can send a ‘good’, ‘neutral’ or ‘bad’ reaction to a post.
 This can provide you some quick insight from more users that may not be willing to go as far as actually writing a comment.

 When creating a post, check the Reactions option to enable the buttons below the post shown to users in the Beamer panel.

 For feedback-enabled posts, you can get a closer look at your users’ comments and reactions by clicking on the stats shown below the post within the Home section.

 We just launched a beta version of our API and Zapier integration.
 Hooray!
-We are looking for users to help us test and improve it.
-Be part of it!
+Check our API documentation here.

 If you need help installing Beamer, follow one of our how-to guides: